The WUSTL Marketplace is a web-based electronic requisition purchasing program.

 - A web-based requisitioning tool using online supplier catalogs and a “shopping cart” format.

-- Ability for staff to submit fax or email requisitions to create and submit electronic requisitions.
+- Staff can submit fax or email requisitions to create and submit electronic requisitions.

-- Ability to eliminate redundant requisition data entry and reduce associated errors with manual process.
+- Ability to eliminate redundant requisition data entry and reduce associated errors with a manual process.

 - Ability to “punch out” to searchable supplier catalogs providing product details and contract pricing.